fedosejev/personal-web-page-with-html-and-css/README.md

 # Personal web page built with HTML and CSS

-This is an example web page that I built at my __Introduction to HTML and CSS__ workshop.
+These are source files for my __Introduction to HTML and CSS__ workshop.